estopassoli/bilhetagem-eletronica/README.md

 # express-api-base
-A simple structure for base express api
+This repository is an simple structure to generate a "base" code for express API.

+# libs
+dotenv
+ejs
+body-parser
+express-session
+express